BUILDERS

 Topics Discussed:

 Welcome to another episode of Category Visionaries — the show that explores GTM stories from tech's most innovative B2B founders.
-In today's episode, we're speaking with Eric Velasquez Frenkiel, CEO & Founder of Pomelo, a money transfer platform that's raised over $70 Million in funding.
+In today's episode, we're speaking with David Campbell, CEO and Co-Founder of Tropic, a software procurement platform that's raised $68 Million in funding.

 Here are the most interesting points from our conversation: